How do I calculate taxable income?

 If you aren’t married, you file as single.
 In some cases, single people and those that are considered unmarried for tax purposes may file as head of household.

 Step 2: Consider Your Types of Income

 The IRS requires you to report all of your income.
 This includes your side income, interest income, and other income on top of what you might have earned from wages and tips.
-All of this income is reported on your Form 1040, on page 1.
-Your income is generally classified as either:
+All of this income is reported directly on your Form 1040 or Schedule 1.

 Your total gross income is determined by adding up all types of income that you have received during the calendar/tax year.
-There are different lines on the front of the Form 1040 for different types of income, but by the time you get to the end of the front of the form, you will have added it all up.
+There are different lines on the front of the Form 1040 and Schedule 1 for different types of income, but by the time you get to the end, you will have added it all up.

-If you file separately instead, you will need to be careful about dividing up the income between you and your spouse.
-You will need to verify whose name is on which assets, and divvy up the income accordingly.
-If you live in a community property state, different rules apply and you may each have to report 50% of the income.
-You will also need good records dividing up deductions, since you both won’t be able to use the same expenses when you calculate your deductions.
+If you file separately instead, you will need to be careful about which income belongs on yours and your spouse’s return.
+You will need to verify whose name is on which assets and report the income accordingly.
+If you live in a community property state, different rules apply, and you may each have to report 50% of the community income.
+You will also need good records dividing up deductions since you both won’t be able to use the same expenses when you calculate your deductions.
 For help figuring this out, use our easy-to-use income tax calculator.

-It’s possible to run the calculations more than once to decide what would result in the lowest household tax liability.
+If you are married, it’s possible to run the calculations more than one way to decide what would result in the lowest household tax liability.
 Run the numbers as married filing jointly, as well as for filing separately, and then see which will lead to less money paid in taxes total.

 Help with how to calculate taxable income is here

 If you’d rather not go it alone, we’re always here to help.
 Whether you make an appointment with one of our knowledgeable tax pros or choose one of our online tax filing products, we’ll help you determine your taxable income as part of preparing your return.
 Plus, you can count on H&R Block to help you get back the most money possible.